Carnival Encounter: Star Princess

-Accidents and incidents

 2006 fire

-On 23 March 2006, at approximately 3:00AM, while en route from Grand Cayman to Montego Bay, Jamaica, a fire broke out in the passenger compartments in the midship section on the port side of the ship.
+On 23 March 2006, at approximately 3:00 am, while en route from Grand Cayman to Montego Bay, Jamaica, a fire broke out in the passenger compartments in the midship section on the port side of the ship.
 Shortly after, the captain sounded the general emergency signal—seven short blasts followed by one long blast on the ship's whistle over the public address system, horn, and various alarms.
 Passengers evacuated their cabins into public areas through smoky hallways, grabbing their life jackets on the way.
 They assembled at their muster stations and were combined into groups for about seven hours.